Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Introduction

-The synergy between MCTS and LLMs has indeed shown promise in various reasoning tasks \cite{zhao2023large,delorenzo2024make}.
-However, our contribution is a novel application of this synergy tailored explicitly to the intricacies of formulaic alpha factor mining.
-Unlike general reasoning tasks where MCTS might explore predefined actions or LLMs evaluate abstract states \cite{xie2024monte,li2025enhancing,dainese2024generating}, our framework employs the LLM as a direct, generative engine for symbolic alpha formulas.
+The synergy between MCTS and LLMs has indeed shown promise in various reasoning tasks~\cite{zhao2023large,delorenzo2024make}.
+Our work is distinct in its specific application of this synergy to the unique challenges of formulaic alpha mining.
+Unlike general reasoning tasks that use MCTS to explore a set of predefined actions or have the LLM evaluate abstract states~\cite{xie2024monte,li2025enhancing,dainese2024generating}, our framework leverages the LLM as a \textit{generative prior} for symbolic alpha formulas.
 Crucially, the MCTS exploration is guided by rich, quantitative, and domain-specific feedback from financial backtesting performed on each candidate alpha.
 This iterative loop—where the LLM's generative capabilities are steered by MCTS informed by empirical financial performance—offers a distinct advantage.

 The main contributions of this paper can be summarized as follows:

 \begin{itemize} \item We propose an LLM-Powered MCTS framework for formulaic alpha mining, modeling the task as a tree search-based reasoning problem where the LLM performs multi-step formula refinement guided by detailed backtesting feedback. \item We design a frequent subtree avoidance method to improve search efficiency and alpha effectiveness by guiding the LLM to explore less common yet potentially effective formula structures. \item We conduct a series of experiments to demonstrate the effectiveness of our proposed framework.
 The alphas mined by our framework achieve superior prediction performance while maintaining good interpretability, compared to those from other methods. \end{itemize}